Learning to Soar: Bozeman Hawks reaching even higher heights collegiately

 Different schools, still teammates

-Corbett and Overby don’t typically run into each other as much during the regular season, but all three current collegiate competitors acknowledge they keep an eye on how the others are doing at their respective schools.
+Corbett and Overby don’t typically run into each other as much during the regular season, but all three acknowledge they keep an eye on how the others are doing.

 “Sometimes I'll go look at the rankings and check in, see how they're doing and it's just fun to see that they're doing really well, especially since we had that year together," Corbett said.
 "We were all on the team at once so it's really cool to see if they've been doing well.”

-“It’s really fun to check TFRRS and be like, ‘Oh, my God like Lucy just jumped this or Delaney just jumped this, like, that's so cool.’
-And so I think you know, we might not be teammates anymore, but you're always cheering for them because it's fun to see,” Overby said.
+Said Overby: “It’s really fun to check TFRRS and be like, ‘Oh, my God like Lucy just jumped this or Delaney just jumped this, like, that's so cool.’
+And so I think you know, we might not be teammates anymore, but you're always cheering for them because it's fun to see.”

-Bahn and Overby occasionally compete at the same meets in the Pac-12 which Bahn says is always nice to see a friendly face.
+Bahn and Overby occasionally compete at the same meets in the Pac-12.
+Bahn says it is always nice to see a friendly face.

 “Every time we see each other it's a, you know, a small smile, a little wave because now it's just kind of normal because we see each other so often,” Bahn said.
 “I always try to cheer even though she's from a different school.
 I’m like, ‘Let's go Aislinn, let's make this height.’
 So it's always a very subtle interaction, but yeah, it's still neat, though.”